leandromonaco/Documentation/software-development-objectives.md

 # Quality

 Quality code does what it’s intended to do.
 Excellent code quality follows a consistent style, is easy to understand, is well documented, and can be tested.
-As noted in the course, there are five pillars that support the software development life cycle (SDLC): Readability, Performance, Maintainability, Reliability/Resiliency, and Security.
+There are five pillars that support the software development life cycle:

+* Readability
+* Performance
+* Maintainability
+* Reliability/Resiliency
+* Security

 #### Resources
 * [Code Reviews](https://google.github.io/eng-practices/review)